-NOTE: Live on Zoom.
-(Optional: In-person for the FULLY VACCINATED!
+NOTE: Live and in-person for the FULLY VACCINATED!
+(Otherwise, live on Zoom.)

 Each week, we explore different aspects of creative writing, including developing compelling protagonists, exploring different points of view, experimenting with different writing forms, creating compelling scenes and more.
 You will leave each class with an assignment designed to elicit a new piece of writing.
 (You do not have to do it, and you may bring in a work already in progress.)
 As you workshop your pieces, you will receive direction, tools, tips and techniques from the instructor, as well as feedback from your workshopmates.